openbohemians/milk/README.md

 **Why a Publishing Platform?** There are few, if any, really good publishing options out there.
 Ethier the feature sets are too .. or the the platform is overly complex.
 Word still if it is proprietory.
 MILK is designed to bridge the gap between simple ... complex megaframworks.

+## Status

+This project is still inthe planning stages.

 ## Design

 MILK documents are translated to an intermediate XML format, largely compatible with XHTML.
 This is called the *canonical format* or *MILK XML*.
 This XML document is then translated into any supported output format.

+## Publishing

-## Templates
+### Templates

-MILk ... via templates.
+MILk documents are ... through the use of templates.
+You can think of these document classes.

-MILK documents follow the [Perfect Document Structure](https://github.com/openbohemians/milk/wiki/Perfect-Document-Structure) design pattern.
+MILk documents follow the [Perfect Document Structure](https://github.com/openbohemians/milk/wiki/Perfect-Document-Structure) design pattern.
 This means all MILK documents are structured as a hierarchy of ordered lists.
 These tiers are designated by the use of headers.
 Consider the following example.

 ```rdoc
 = Header 1